 Go Green: Growing and Cooking Leafy Greens

-Over 70% of the average American’s diet is comprised of processed foods.
+A large part of the average American’s diet is comprised of processed foods.
 While stopping by a local drive-thru and getting a meal may be fast and convenient, it is bad for your health.
 This is why you need to work on incorporating healthier foods into your daily diet.
 One of the best foods you can consume on a regular basis is leafy greens.
 To ensure the greens you consume are grown responsibly and without the help of harmful chemicals, why not try growing them on your own?
 Here are some things you need to consider when trying to grow and cook leafy greens on your own.

 Getting Your Soil Ready

 Before you can plant your leafy greens, you need to prepare your soil.
 The most important thing is to make sure your soil is dry enough for planting.
 In areas with brutal winters, soil can remain extremely wet and soupy for months after a thaw.
 This is why you need to get outside and get your hands in the soil to assess its condition.

 When assessing how wet your soil is, you also should consider the clay content.
 If there is a lot of clay in the soil around your residence, then adding a bit of sand to it is essential.
 You can also add compost and manure to soil with a high clay content to get it ready for planting.